 Majorities of Americans see men and women as equally capable when it comes to some of the key qualities and behaviors that are essential for top leaders in politics and business.
 Yet women still make up a small share of top leadership jobs in both of these realms.
 Our 2018 report explores Americans’ views about women leaders, the barriers they face and prospects for the future.
 Below, we’ve charted the most up-to-date data on the share of women in top U.S. political and business roles over time.

-There are 84 women serving as voting members of the House of Representatives currently in the 115th Congress, comprising 19.3% of House members.
-Of these, 61 are Democrats and 23 are Republicans.
-In addition, five women serve as nonvoting delegates to Congress, representing American Samoa, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+There are 102 women serving as voting members of the House of Representatives currently in the 116th Congress, comprising 23.4% of House members.
+Of these, 89 are Democrats and 13 are Republicans.
+In addition, four women serve as nonvoting delegates to Congress, representing American Samoa, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Jeannette Rankin (R-Mont.) was the first woman to be elected to Congress, taking office in 1917.
 Nancy Pelosi (D-Calif.) is the only woman to have served as speaker of the House.
-She was speaker from 2007 to 2011 and is now the House minority leader.
+She was speaker from 2007 to 2011, served as the House minority leader in the Republican-controlled house from 2011 to 2019 and was elected speaker again in 2019.
 Cathy McMorris Rodgers (R-Wash.), chair of the Republican Conference, is the highest ranking Republican woman in the House.

-Women make up 22.8% of state senate seats and 26.3% of state house or assembly seats.
+Women make up 25.5% of state senate seats and 29.7% of state house or assembly seats.
 Thirteen women serve in one of the top leadership posts in state senates, and an additional six are speakers of state houses.
-The first women to serve in a state legislature were three Republicans elected to the Colorado House of Representatives in 1894.
-Vermont and Arizona are the states with the largest shares of female state legislators, at 40.0%.
-Wyoming has the smallest share, at 11.1%.
+In 2019, Nevada became the first state with a majority-women state legislature at 50.8%.
+West Virginia has the smallest share, at 14.2%.
+The first women to serve in a state legislature were three Republicans elected to the Colorado House of Representatives in 1984.

-To date, 39 women have served as governors in 28 states.
-In 2018, two Democratic and four Republican women are serving as governors.
+To date, 44 women have served as governors in 30 states.
+In 2019, six Democratic and three Republican women are serving as governors.
 Nellie Tayloe Ross of Wyoming, a Democrat, was the first female governor; she was elected in a special election in 1924 to succeed her deceased husband.
 Ella Grasso, a Connecticut Democrat, was the first female governor elected in her own right, in 1975.

 The share of women concurrently serving in Cabinet-level positions peaked during President Bill Clinton’s second term, at 40.9%.
-It now stands at 26.1%.
+During President Trump’s administration so far, the maximum share of women serving at one time has been 26.1%.
+Now, following Nikki Haley’s resignation as UN ambassador, the share stands at 21.7%.
 The first woman in a Cabinet-level position was Frances Perkins, appointed as secretary of labor by President Franklin D. Roosevelt in 1933.
 To date, seven women have served as labor secretary, more than in any other Cabinet or Cabinet-level position.
 Gina Haspel, appointed by President Donald Trump in 2018, is the first female director of the Central Intelligence Agency, a Cabinet-level position.

 Fortune 500 CEOs